Plan Your Visit

 Closed only on Thanksgiving and Christmas Day

 Cave tours leave frequently throughout the day.
-You must arrive before or by 4pm EST to be guaranteed a spot on the last tour of the day.
+You must arrive before or by 4pm Eastern time Labor Day to Memorial Day weekend to be guaranteed a spot on the last tour of the day, by 4:30 Memorial Day to Labor Day Monday.
 The cave temperates is 56 degrees all year.
 Weather is never a problem for cave tours, they are open rain or shine!

 Frequently Asked Questions

 30 minutes or less-most days